 - Making College the Norm: a program for middle school students that helps them learn about higher education.
 Students visit local colleges and engage in fun activities to find out about their programs and how to become a college student.

-- Indian Youth Summer Program: five-week program each summer open to students in grades 1 through 8 that focuses on reading, math, culture and physical education.
+- Native Youth Summer Program: five-week program each summer open to students in grades 1 through 8 that focuses on reading, math, culture and physical education.
 Students are taken on a field trip each week.

-Title VI Indian Education: supports elementary, middle and high school students in the district to help them achieve academically by providing identified students with mentors, tutors, and opportunities to engage in cultural practices such as:
+Title VI Native Education: supports elementary, middle and high school students in the district to help them achieve academically by providing identified students with mentors, tutors, and opportunities to engage in cultural practices such as:

 - Learn about and cook local Indigenous traditional foods